Mumbai Metro

-The 14.47 km long Lokhandwala-Jogeshwari-Vikhroli-Kanjur Marg Metro-VI corridor will have 13 stations and cost ₹6,672 crore.
+The 14.47 km long Lokhandwala-Jogeshwari-Vikhroli-Kanjurmarg Metro-VI corridor will have 13 stations and cost ₹6,672 crore.
 It will be an elevated corridor.
-It will connect Lokhandwala Complex in Andheri in the western suburbs to Vikhroli and Kanjur Marg in the eastern suburbs.
-The stations include Lokhandwala Complex, Adarsh Nagar, Momin Nagar, JVLR, Shyam Nagar, Mahakali Caves, SEEPZ Village, Saki Vihar Road, Ram Baug, Powai Lake, IIT Powai, Kanjur Marg (West), Vikhroli-Eastern Express Highway.
+It will connect Lokhandwala Complex in Andheri in the western suburbs to Vikhroli and Kanjurmarg in the eastern suburbs.
+The stations include Lokhandwala Complex, Adarsh Nagar, Momin Nagar, JVLR, Shyam Nagar, Mahakali Caves, SEEPZ Village, Saki Vihar Road, Ram Baug, Powai Lake, IIT Powai, Kanjurmarg (West), and Vikhroli-Eastern Express Highway.

-Metro 6 will provide interchange with Metro 2 at Infinity Mall in Andheri, with Metro 3 at SEEPZ, with Metro 4 and the Mumbai Suburban Railway at Jogeshwari and Kanjur Marg, and with Metro 7 at JVLR.
+Metro 6 will provide interchange with Metro 2 at Infinity Mall in Andheri, with Metro 3 at SEEPZ, with Metro 4 and the Mumbai Suburban Railway at Jogeshwari and Kanjurmarg, and with Metro 7 at JVLR.

-The line was approved by Chief Minister Devendra Fadnavis on 19 October 2016.
+The line was approved by CM Devendra Fadnavis on 19 October 2016.
 The MMRDA issued a tender to conduct a detailed aerial mapping survey of the alignment in April 2017.
 Authorities will also be able to determine the location of trees along the alignment accuracy of up to 10 cm utilizing a differential GPS (DGPS), while a digital aerial triangulation system will help determine the types of trees, their heights and diameters.